dbrennand/speeder/README.md

 5. Access Grafana at [`http://localhost:3000`](http://localhost:3000)

+    > [!NOTE]
+    >
+    > You should also be able to access Grafana from your host's IP address.

 ## Disclaimer

 I did **NOT** create the LibreSpeed project or CLI.
 The great folks over at [LibreSpeed](https://github.com/librespeed) did.